RicSala/react-onboard-tour/README.md

 - Currently optimized for Next.js App Router (other frameworks coming soon)
 - No built-in accessibility features yet (planned for future releases)
 - No state persistence across page reloads (in development)

+## Sponsors

+[Gitbook](https://gitbook.com): A platform for creating and managing documentation.
+They are the ones who host the documentation for Tourista.
+Thank you!

 ## License